pmglab/KGGSEE/doc/source/detailed_document.rst

 1. DESE based on physical distance (or eDESE:dist)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In this example, SNPs inside a gene and its  +/-5kb adjacent regions will be considered as belonging to a gene (variants in MHC regions are not considered).
-Significant genes by ECS with FDR<0.05 will be retained for fine-mapping.
+In this example, SNPs inside a gene and its 10 kb adjacent regions will be considered as belonging to a gene.
+Significant genes by ECS with Bonferroni-adjusted p<0.05 will be retained for fine-mapping.

 .. code:: shell